doom-neovim/doom-nvim/docs/modules.md

     - Use `statusline` to disable it
   - [x] [barbar.nvim] - Tabs, as understood by any other editor.
     - Use `tabline` to disable it
-  - [x] [focus.nvim] - Auto-Focusing Splits/Windows for Neovim written in Lua
-    - Use `focus` to disable it
   - [x] [nvim-toggleterm.lua] - A neovim plugin to persist and toggle multiple terminals during an editing session
     - Use `terminal` to disable it
   - [x] [symbols-outline.nvim] - A tree like view for symbols in Neovim using the Language Server Protocol.